12. Data frames#

 Note

-If a data frame features a matrix, we need to use the index/extract operator twice in order to access a specific sub-column:
+If a data frame carries a matrix, to access a specific sub-column, we need to use the index/extract operator twice:

 (x <- aggregate(iris[1], iris[5], function(x) c(Min=min(x), Max=max(x))))